 Elaine Vickers is the author of the middle grade novels Like Magic and Paper Chains, which have received starred reviews, Whitney Award nominations, Mighty Girl’s Book of the Year picks, PJ Library licenses, and sold translations in four languages.
-She is also the author of the forthcoming YA novel, Fadeaway, and picture book, Thankful.
+She is also the author of the forthcoming YA novel, Fadeaway, and picture books Thankful and How to Make a Memory.
 In her non-writing life, Elaine teaches college chemistry.
 She lives with her family in Utah.

 Samantha Cotterill has written and illustrated many popular books for children, including the Little Senses series.
 The Wall Street Journal praised her “fabulously fun artwork” in Jinx and the Doom Fight Crime! by Lisa Mantchev and called it an “exuberant picture book.”
 She also illustrated Just Add Glitter by Angela DiTerlizzi, which The New York Times called “a sparkle of genius.”
 Samantha lives with her family in upstate New York.
 Learn more at SamanthaCotterill.com.

 A child enumerates all the things to be thankful for throughout the year.